William Ponting and Mary Pearce

 Thos Ponting was baptised on 11 June 1783 at Berkeley, son of William Ponting, yeoman of Hamsfield.

 He married Sarah Jones on 15 March 1810 at Hill.
 The witnesses were Betty Jones and John Jones.
-Sarah Jones appears to have been daughter of John Jones (Appendix K).
-This means Sarah would have been seven years older than Thomas.
+Sarah Jones appears to have been daughter of John Jones and Sarah Bennett (Appendix K).
+She had been born in 1776 and was seven years older than Thomas.

-Thomas and Sarah had a daughter Mary Ponting who was born around 1811 and who died on 16 September 1830 aged 19 years and was buried at Berkeley on 22 September 1830.
+Thomas and Sarah had a daughter Mary Ponting who was born around 1811.
+Mary died on 16 September 1830 aged 19 years and was buried at Berkeley on 22 September 1830.

 Sarah Ponting died aged 58 and was buried at Berkeley on 19 November 1834.
 Her memorial inscription confirms that she was the daughter of John and Sarah Jones of Hill and wife of Thomas Ponting.
 She shares a grave with her daughter.